-Furthermore, in January 2022, the demerger of Helpe S.A. (now named HELLENiQ ENERGY Holdings S.A.) was carried out by way of hive-down of its refining, supply and trading of oil products and petrochemicals sector, and the establishment of a new company named Hellenic Petroleum R.S.S.O.P.P.
-S.A..
+In January 2022, the demerger of HELPE S.A. (now named HELLENiQ ENERGY Holdings S.A.) was carried out by way of hive-down of its refining, supply and trading of oil products and petrochemicals sector, and a new company named HELLENIC PETROLEUM R.S.S.O.P.P.
+S.A. was established.

-Notwithstanding the possibility of future tax audits, Group management believes that no additional material liability will arise as a result of unaudited tax years over and above the tax liabilities and provisions recognised in the interim condensed consolidated and Company financial statements as of 31 March 2023 (Note 24).
+Notwithstanding the possibility of future tax audits, Group management believes that no additional material liability will arise as a result of unaudited tax years over and above the tax liabilities and provisions recognised in the interim condensed consolidated and Company financial statements as of 30 June 2023 (Note 24).

-As of 31 March 2023, the income tax receivables include an amount of \leq 11 million advanced by the Group, relating to uncertain tax positions (as explained in Note 24) relating to income taxes and related interest and penalties (31 December 2022: \leq 14 million).
+As of 30 June 2023, the income tax receivables include an amount of €11 million advanced by the Group, relating to uncertain tax positions (as explained in Note 24) relating to income taxes and related interest and penalties (31 December 2022: €14 million).
 The timing of the finalization of these disputes cannot be estimated and the Group has classified these amounts as current assets.